- Community Resources

 The following procedures apply for students.
 Students who are concerned about the actions of a faculty or staff member should talk with any of the following faculty or staff members: the Academic Dean, any of the Associate Deans, the Director of Public Safety, the Administrative Dean or the Equal Employment Opportunity Officer.
 Any forthcoming charges against faculty and staff will be handled according to the procedures set forth in the faculty and staff manuals.

 This section is not a comprehensive list of all campus community policies.
 Included here is important information about our drug/alcohol and safe community policies.
-Policies related to community resources are included in the appropriate section.
-The full texts of COA policies can be found in the governance section of the COA website.

 Academic misconduct is a breach of common standards of academic honesty as well as a breach of any particular instructions provided by a professor in a given class; for example, cheating, plagiarism, or any other form of using the work of another person without proper acknowledgment.
 For more guidance on this see the ‘Academic Integrity’ section within the Academic Program and Policies portion of the course catalog.
 Students who are suspected of academic misconduct may reasonably expect to be processed through a Judiciary Hearing process.